 Kuhschwanzbier in the Exempel Gaststuben

-One already had me on the cow's tail beer Facebook friend made aware.
-When I see the menu in front of the restaurant, I find the choice of food easy.
-On a slate announces Kuhschwanz beer meat.
+A Facebook friend had already drawn my attention to the cowtail beer.
+When I see the menu in front of the example dining rooms, the choice of meal is easy for me.
+Cowtail beer is announced on a slate.
 I definitely want to try that.
-Best with a sip of beer.
+Ideally with a sip of beer.

 The Exempel Gaststuben are still worth a visit for another reason.
 Here, the former school has been converted into a cozy guesthouse.
 Every room has a different motto.
 Here you can eat in Grandma's living room, in the laundry room or even at the school desk.
 This has apparently already gotten around.
 Because with us, guests keep looking in grandma's living room, who just want to take a look at the restaurant rooms.
 Understandable!
 We do it to them.